BeverlyAb/scooled/scooled/README.md

 * [ ] Teacher perspective
   * [ ] Allow teachers to upload lesson plans as files, images, or direct text
   * [ ] Use OpenAI to automatically generate quizzes from lesson plans
+  * [ ] Receive p-value scores of individual questions in order to detect fallacies in the question itself
+  * [ ] Receive notification if students' progress dips

 * [ ] Student Perspective
   * [ ] Read quizzes, retry, and be able to submit feedback to instructor